TESTING MACHINES FOR MEASURING THE UNIFORMITY OF PASSENGER CAR AND LIGHT TRUCK TIRES

-This SAE Recommended Practice describes the design requirements for equipment to evaluate some of the characteristic excitations of passenger car and light truck tires which may cause disturbance in vehicles.
+This recommended practice describes the design requirements of equipment for evaluating some of the characteristic excitations of passenger car and light truck tires which may cause disturbance in vehicles.
 The kinds of excitations treated result from nonuniformities in the structure of the tire and have their effect when a vehicle bearing the tire travels on a smooth road.

-This document also describes some broad aspects of the use of the equipment and lists precautionary measures that have arisen out of current experience.
+This recommended practice also describes some broad aspects of the use of the equipment and lists precautionary measures that have arisen out of current experience.

-The intention underlying these recommendations is to establish a standardized measurement for use by the engineering community that our present state of knowledge allows.
+The intention underlying these recommendations is to establish the best standardized measurement for use by the engineering community that our present state of knowledge allows.

-The evidence from years of experience supports the statistical relevance of data obtained using the type of equipment and procedures described.
-However, mechanical instability of the materials of a tire responding to the effects of temperature, storage conditions, and surface contamination, as well as the previous history of usage, etc., produces variation in vibratory excitations.
-Thus, the measurements of individual tires are always to a degree of uncertain.
-Nevertheless, larger values of vibratory excitations are usually well identified, and statistical evaluations of the data usually serve to indiciate properly the vibration excitation quality of production lots of tires for those items considered in this document.
+There is considerable body of evidence that supports the statistical relevance of data obtained from the type of equipment and the procedures described.
+However, the mechanical instability of the materials of a tire responding to the effects of temperature, storage conditions, and surface contamination, as well as the previous history of usage, etc., all produce variations in vibratory excitations.
+For these reasons, the measurements of individual tires are often cloaked in a degree of uncertainty.
+Nevertheless, larger values of vibratory excitations are usually well identified, and statistical evaluations of the data usually serve to indicate properly the quality and production lots of tires.

-Criteria of quality which might be based on measurements made under this document follow from the needs of individual engineering applications and are consequently not sufficiently general to be specified here.
+Criteria of quality which might be based on measurements made under this recommended practice follow from the needs of individual engineering applications and are consequently not sufficiently general to be specified here.